Schistosomiasis In Africa

 Schistosomiasis in Africa is an unpleasant disease spread by contact with fresh water.
 The disease is also known as bilharzia.

-Darker areas indicate more prevalent disease
+Darker areas = prevalent disease - WHO 2012

 - In Africa there are 2 types of worm, whose life cycles require fresh water snails, that cause schistosomiasis or bilharzia.

 - These worms either inhabit the bladder veins causing urinary schistosomiasis or inhabit the walls of the intestines causing intestinal schistosomiasis.

 - Worm eggs leave the body via urine or faeces and hatch in fresh water where they need water snails to develop further.

 - More larvae are produced and swim freely in fresh water seeking to penetrate the skin of a human host